All work

 I led the architecture and governance of three enterprise design systems, each serving a different audience and use case across the portfolio.

-The second was architectural — defining the modular component logic, taxonomy, and content frameworks that would govern brand work across the portfolio.
+The second was architectural: defining the modular component logic, taxonomy, and content frameworks that would govern brand work across all 70+ brands.
 Each brand operates inside its own sandbox, working out particular content needs and creative expression within the governance framework.
 The system is intentionally restrained.
 Working with copywriters, medical strategists, and regulatory partners, I helped brand teams build information architecture that served both the system and the scientific story.

 A specific innovation worth naming: I led the development of distribution channels for the Patient Design System, including a QR-based mobile wallet card for iOS and Android that gives patients fast access to co-pay information and medication support.
-It was an industry-first in pharma — only possible when the design system is built to support new patterns instead of resisting them.
+It was an industry-first in pharma, made possible only because the design system was built to support new patterns instead of resisting them.

 Typographic scale documentation for the design system